Click on any thumbnails to see a larger picture:

 Previously known as Chordospartium stevensonii, this is the pink flowered Weeping broom from New Zealand.
 Looking entirely dead when very young (straw brown shoots), this matures to be an elegant beauty, making a large shrub with weeping whipcord like branches.
 Racemes of lilac-pink pea flowers in summer.
 Hardy in sun and well drained soil.

 Tree Anemone.
-A selected form of this lovely, July flowering, medium sized, evergreen shrub from said famous garden.
-Masses of larger, round, white flowers with golden centres and good purpley stems.
-Best in full sun and not necessarily needing a wall as once thought.
+A selected form of this July flowering, medium sized, evergreen Californian shrub, with a more compact habit and larger rounder flowers with overlapping petals.
+Masses of Anemone-like white flowers with golden centres over deep green leathery leaves.
+Best in full sun and not necessarily needing a wall, as once thought.

 Monkeytail Hornbeam.
 An exciting relatively new intro' from China, with comparatively huge leaves up to 20cm long, bronze when young, with as many as 30 prominent veins.
 In autumn hung with remarkable and striking pendent fruiting catkins up to 30cm long.
 Should make a medium sized tree in time.
 Quite an exceptional new species to cultivation.